 In terms of ecological functions, carbon and biodiversity, the wage levels are way less important than the price scenarios.
 The best scenario was lowest prices, with high wages.
 Under these circumstances, economic pressure is at its maximum, leading to strong consolidation effects.
 Only the most efficient households survive and are able to make money from rubber in view of low prices and high costs.
 However, these household tend to be large, and these households need to save a large amount of money to replant all fields.
 Thus, plantation cycles are probably extended, leading to higher carbon storage and biodiversity.
 The biodiversity shows a very clear pattern with improved biodiversity for all scenarios where rubber is still competetive (welche scenarios sind das?
 Fig. 3).
 However, the biodiversity is calculated with preliminary parameter values, so we need to take caution interpreting these values.
 But it shows that rubber-dominated farming is better for landscape-wise biodiversity.

 In summary, we could show that consumption (which relates to economic welfare within our virtual smallholder community), carbon accumulation and biodiversity follow quite different trajectories when output prices of crops and wage prices change.
 Heterogeneous responses between different output variables automatically lead to trade-off and synergy cases when comparing these variables.
 All three variables relate to ecosystem functioning and services and are of utmost importance when it comes to policy design and conservation approaches towards fulfilling sustainable development goals in the future [cite].
 Thus, we were highly interested if there are certain price patterns that could lead to high synergies across the three outputs.
 And indeed, we see some scenarios, where all three responses show relatively high ranks: We observe the highest snyergy at high prices, or at least high rubber prices at low wage levels.
-With high wages (2) we observe high economic benefit under an oil palm price boom, depsite with trade-offs in carbon and especially biodiversity.
+With high wages (2) we observe high economic benefit under an oil palm price boom, despite with trade-offs in carbon and especially biodiversity.
 With medium wages and competitive rubber prices, we still see considerable amount of consumption and high ranks in carbon and biodiversity.

 Figure 4: Standardized regression coefficients (SRCs ) of various model outputs.
 SRCs were calculated through linear regression of outputs against scenario parameters price and wage.
 Panels show either direct parameter effects (row parameter [see labels on the right!]= column parameter) or interaction effects (row parameter != column parameter).
-Output variables are given on the left y-axis, for easier interpretation colors indicate groups of output variables with red = functions, grey = yield, yellow = households and blue = landscape
+Output variables are given on the left y-axis, for easier interpretation colors indicate groups of output variables with red = functions, grey = yield, yellow = households and blue = landscape variables.
+Was bedeuted ‘estimate’?

 In order to provide a more generalizable outcome and to assess interaction effects, we applied linear models to our output matrix and calculated standardized regression coefficients.